UtkarshPathrabe/Quizzer/README.md

 # Quizzer

-This application is deployed and running on Netlify.
+This application is deployed and running on Netlify at [Quizzer](https://utkarsh-pathrabe-quizzer.netlify.app/).

 ## INTRODUCTION